rabbitmq/rabbitmq-website/site/streams.md

 to the log after the consumer starts.
 The following values are supported:

  * `first` - start from the first available message in the log
- * `last` - this starts reading from the last written "chunk" of messages (TODO: explain chunks)
+ * `last` - this starts reading from the last written "chunk" of messages _(a chunk is the storage and transportation unit used in streams, put simply it is a batch of messages made of several to a few thousands of messages, depending on the ingress)_
  * `next` - same as not specifying any offset
  * Offset - a numerical value specifying an exact offset to attach to the log at.
 If this offset does not exist it will clamp to either the start or end of the log respectively.